Salon Business Plan Template: How-To Guide + Example

 Joe’s Beauty Salon is the town’s most popular beauty salon and has been in business for 32 years.
 Joe’s offers a wide array of services that you would expect from a beauty salon.

-Besides offering hair cuts, Joe’s also offers nail services such as manicures and pedicures.
-In fact, over 60% of Joe’s revenue comes from services targeted at women outside of hair services.
+Besides offering haircuts, Joe’s also offers nail salon services such as manicures and pedicures.
+Over 60% of Joe’s revenue comes from services targeted at women outside of hair services.
 In addition, Joe’s does not offer its customers premium salon products.

 LUX CUTS

-However, LUX CUTS will primarily be targeting a different customer segment from [Company Name], focusing on the households with an income in the top 10% of the city.
+However, LUX CUTS will primarily be targeting a different customer segment from [Salon Name], focusing on households with an income in the top 10% of the city.

-Furthermore, [Company Name] offers many of the services and products that LUX CUTS offers, but at a fraction of the price, such as:
+Furthermore, [Salon Name] offers many of the services and products that LUX CUTS offers, but at a fraction of the price, such as:

 • Hairstyle suggestions & hair care consultation